Womanhood Diaries, Vol. 4: The People Who Loved Us and Lied to Us

-Every time I write, I shudder.
+Every time I return to the page, I shudder.

 And lately, I’ve been sitting with a harder question:

-By holding back, who am I really protecting?
-Others or myself?
+By holding back, who am I really protecting—others or myself?

 Today, I wrote about the first time I left my body.
 I was ten.